lirantal/learning-http-security-headers-book/manuscript/Chapter-02-HTTP Security Headers.md

 #### origin-when-cross-origin

 As the name implies, only the origin is sent to any requests the browser makes to navigate off the page, when those addresses match a cross-origin.
-Otherwise, when requests are made to URLs of the same origin (as complies with the same origin policy), the default behavior of setting the `Referer` header to the current URL is followed.
+Otherwise, when requests are made to URLs of the same origin (as complies with the same-origin policy), the default behavior of setting the `Referer` header to the current URL is followed.

 #### same-origin

-The current URL is set for the `Referer` header to any requests that are considered same-origin, otherwise it isn't set at all.
+The current URL is set for the `Referer` header to any requests that are considered same-origin, otherwise, it isn't set at all.

 #### strict-origin